Theoretical study of the $\Xi\alpha$ correlation function

 For the study of the $\Xi N $ interactions, $p\Xi^-$ correlation functions from the $pp$~\cite{ALICE:2020mfd} and $p$Pb collisions~\cite{ ALICE:2019hdt} are measured by the ALICE collaboration.
-The corresponding theoretical studies can be found in Refs.~\cite{Haidenbauer:2018jvl,Kamiya:2021hdb,Haidenbauer:2022suy,Haidenbauer:2022esw}.
+The corresponding theoretical studies can be found in Refs.~\cite{Haidenbauer:2018jvl,Kamiya:2021hdb,Haidenbauer:2022suy,Haidenbauer:2022esw,Liu:2022nec}.
 In Ref.~\cite{Kamiya:2021hdb}, the ALICE data are shown to be consistent with the theoretical correlation function calculated with the lattice QCD $\Xi N$-$\Lambda\Lambda$ coupled-channel potential~\cite{HALQCD:2019wsz}.
-The measured correlation function is also in good agreement with the results in Refs.~\cite{Haidenbauer:2018jvl,Haidenbauer:2022suy,Haidenbauer:2022esw}, which are evaluated with the chiral effective field theory~\cite{Haidenbauer:2015zqb,Haidenbauer:2018gvg}, although the spin-isospin components of the $\Xi N$ interaction exhibit different properties from the lattice QCD potential.
+The measured correlation function is also in good agreement with the results in Refs.~\cite{Haidenbauer:2018jvl,Haidenbauer:2022suy,Haidenbauer:2022esw,Liu:2022nec}.
+The studies of Ref.~\cite{Liu:2022nec} are based on the covariant chiral effective field theory~\cite{Li:2018tbt} fitted to the phase shifts calucated by the HAL QCD potentials~\cite{Sasaki:2017ysy}.
+References.~\cite{Haidenbauer:2018jvl,Haidenbauer:2022suy,Haidenbauer:2022esw} are based on the chiral effective field theory~\cite{Haidenbauer:2015zqb,Haidenbauer:2018gvg}.
+The spin-isospin components of the $\Xi N$ interaction exhibit different properties from the lattice QCD potential.
 This is because the enhancement of the $\Xi N$ correlation is originated mainly in the strong attraction in the ${}^{11}S_0$ component, which shows similar behavior in both potentials.
 Thus, with these studies, strongly attractive nature of the ${}^{11}S_0$ interaction is well confirmed, while the other components still lack the thorough understanding.

 To impose further constraints on the $\Xi N $ interaction by the femtoscopic study, it is interesting to consider the correlation between $\Xi$ and nuclei.
 The correlation functions including nuclei have recently been studied theoretically~\cite{Mrowczynski:2019yrr,Bazak:2020wjn,Mrowczynski:2021bzy,Haidenbauer:2020uew,Ogata:2021mbo,Viviani:2023kxw,Jinno:2024tjh,Kohno:2024tkq} and experimentally~\cite{Singh:2022qmg,Hu:2023iib}.
 Because the $\Xi$-nucleus correlation picks up different combination of the spin-isospin components from the $p\Xi^-$ correlation function, further constraints on the $\Xi N$ interactions can be imposed by the study of the $\Xi$-nucleus correlation.
 In this direction, the deuteron-$\Xi$ correlation is studied in Ref.~\cite{Ogata:2021mbo}, and it is found that the clear enhancement by the strong interaction appears in the correlation function, while the deuteron breakup effect is sufficiently weak.
 However, in general, complicated three-body dynamics plays an important role in the correlation with the weakly bound deuteron~\cite{Viviani:2023kxw}.